 Night Train ~ A Short Story by Allen Kopp

-Martin Haythorne disliked riding trains.
+Martin Haythorne disliked riding trains at night.
 They moved too slow and made too many stops.
-At a routine stop a woman boarded the car carrying a sleeping child.
+At one of the stops a woman boarded the train carrying a sleeping child.
 Martin was facing the door and as he saw her coming toward him, he hoped she wouldn’t sit in the seat facing him, but she did.
 He uncrossed his legs and sighed and pulled himself up straighter, thinking it’s going to be a long night.

-The woman fussed with getting the child fixed just right in her lap and, after she was settled in the seat across from him, she looked searchingly at Martin.
-He wanted to ignore her, but he somehow couldn’t keep from looking back at her and she smiled.
+The woman fussed with getting the child fixed just right in her lap and, after she was settled in the seat across from him, she looked searchingly at Martin until he looked back and gave her a wan smile.

 “It’s so crowded tonight,” she said.